wso2-attic/identity-test-integration/scenario12/README.md

 Run the test

-To run solution 12 run the below command.
+To run scenario 12 run the below command.

 mvn clean verify --fae